 The criteria that determine a bank’s size can vary widely depending on the source.

 Small banks can also be defined as commercial banks of modest size.
-So what is a commercial bank?
-Simply, it’s a bank that accepts deposits, offers savings accounts, and makes loans to customers.
+A commercial bank is simply a bank that accepts deposits, offers checking and savings accounts, and makes loans to customers.

 Midsize and Large Banks